Neural Parametric Fokker-Planck Equations: Introduction

 \subsection{Organization of this paper}

 We organize the paper as follows.
-In section \ref{section2}, we briefly introduce some background knowledge of Fokker-Planck equation, including its relation with SDE and its Wasserstein gradient flow structure.
-In section \ref{Para_FPE}, we introduce the Wasserstein statistical manifold $(\Theta, G)$ and derive our parametric Fokker-Planck equation as the manifold gradient flow of relative entropy on $\Theta$.
-We study the geometric property of this equation, including an insightful particle motion based interpretation of the parametric Fokker-Planck equation.
-In section \ref{section4}, we design a numerical scheme that is tractable for computing our parametric Fokker-Planck equation using deep learning framework.
+In section \ref{section2}, we briefly introduce some background knowledge of the Fokker--Planck equation, including its relation with SDE and its Wasserstein gradient flow structure.
+In section \ref{Para_FPE}, we introduce the Wasserstein statistical manifold $(\Theta, G)$ and derive our parametric Fokker--Planck equation as the manifold gradient flow of relative entropy on $\Theta$.
+We study the geometric property of this equation, including an insightful particle motion based interpretation of the parametric Fokker--Planck equation.
+In section \ref{section4}, we design a numerical scheme that is tractable for computing our parametric Fokker--Planck equation using deep learning framework.
 Some important details of implementation will be discussed.
-We present asymptotic convergence and error estimates for the parametric Fokker-Planck equation in section \ref{Analysis}, and provide some numerical examples in section \ref{section 6}.
+We present asymptotic convergence and error estimates for the parametric Fokker--Planck equation in section \ref{Analysis}, and provide some numerical examples in section \ref{section 6}.